 The Waiting Begins

 How long does it take for a Kemp's ridley sea turtle to reach the age where it comes back to nest?
 At the time of this ambitious Imprinting and Headstarting Project, no one knew.
-In 1986, eight years after the first turtles from the project were released, PINS staff began systematically searching the beaches from April to August for signs of nesting.
+In 1986, eight years after the first turtles from the project were released, PAIS staff began systematically searching the beaches from April to August for signs of nesting.
 But sporadic nesting of Kemp's ridleys had occurred on Padre Island since before the project began so they could only verify that a nest was laid by a female from the project if they saw the nesting turtle and identified either the metal tag or living tag.
 For years, a few nests were found but no females from the project were seen.
 Did this experiment work?
 Were they able to successfully imprint eggs from Mexico to Padre Island?

 Finally, in 1996, beach patrollers found a Kemp's ridley with a living tag nesting on Padre Island!
 It was the first of dozens of females from the Imprinting and Headstarting Project that have been documented nesting on North Padre Island.